azero7/simple-FJE/README.md

 # simple-FJE
 A simple tool to visualize JSON file in terminal.
-Supporting two style( tree &amp; rectangle) and 5 icon family( card &amp; king &amp; simple heart &amp; weather).
+Supporting two style( tree &amp; rectangle) and 5 icon family( card &amp; king &amp; simple &amp heart &amp; weather).

 Easy to extend the icon family by similarly writing whatever you want in the config.py.